mscatdk/handBuildContainer/README.md

 # Hand Build Container (hbc)

 The purpose of this repository is to implement containers using generally available Linux commands.
-The current implementation support some of the most common features e.g. post forwarding.
-However, you can currently only run one container at a time and port forwarding doesn't work in case the iptable entries created by e.g. Docker are present.
+The current implementation support some of the most common features e.g. entering a running container.
+However, the following limitations exists:

+* Only one container can run at a time (Hardcoded IPs).

+* Containers can only be run in interactive mode.

+* Port forwarding doesn't work when Docker iptable entries are present.

 ## Images